tlepple/iceberg-intro-workshop/README.md

 ####  Configure the Spark-SQL service:
 ---
 In this step, we will initialize some variables that will be used when we start the Spark-SQL service.
+Copy this entire block and run in a terminal window.

 ```
 . ~/minio-output.properties